keithlau2015/Anna-Adventure/README.md

 # Anna-Adventure
-Failed Project
+>## Failed Project<br />

-This project is the first time i team up with anime and comic club members to develop a game but because it ready develop for a year, and still unfinish.
-Also many members are leaving the team.
+> *This project is the first time i team up with anime and comic club members to develop a game but because it ready develop for a year, and still unfinish.
+Also many members are leaving the team.< br />

-In this repository have a file call "APK", inside have our game unfinish version demo feel free to try
+> *In this repository have a file call "APK", inside have our game unfinish version demo feel free to try<br />